Gifted Support Services

 Once a GMDE evaluation is complete, a Gifted Multi-disciplinary Team (GMDT) reviews all materials, which includes parent input, and prepares a Gifted Written Report (GWR) that recommends whether the child is gifted and needs specially designed instruction.

 If so, the parent and teacher will be involved in writing a Gifted Individualized Education Program (GIEP).
 If a student is determined to not meet the eligibility and need criteria for participation in Gifted Support Services, state regulations permit re-testing once a year.
 Procedural Safeguards are also available.

 Among the options for mentally gifted students are enrichment (e.g. gifted students coming together for challenging projects, seminars and discussion requiring higher-order thinking skills), some acceleration (e.g. math or reading courses beyond grade-level), Honors and Advanced Placements courses at the High School with monitoring and regular education consultation by a Gifted Support teacher.
 We are also beginning special studies opportunities that are supported by technology (e.g. Virtual High School)Three specialized teachers (grades K-12) support the teaching staff in providing these challenges and extensions.

-Lower Moreland will be forming a Gifted Task Force in January 2008 to conduct a comprehensive review of its identification process, programs and service delivery.
-(Contact Dr. Feeley for more information.)
+Lower Moreland formed a Gifted Task Force in January 2008 to conduct a comprehensive review of its identification process, programs and service delivery.

 Some Characteristics of Gifted LearnersAdvanced vocabulary for age.